Do you know how families are progressing through your enrollment journey?

 Never waste time, as online enrollment forms can be completed at a time that's convenient for parents and with the right software can automatically integrate with both your CRM and CMS – meaning reduced staff time spent on data entry.
 Online enrollment also saves staff time by automating enrollment form completion reminders.

-Plus, with an online payment system – take the hassle out of collecting childcare fees.
+Plus, an online payment system – takes the hassle out of collecting childcare fees.
 It’s helpful to find a payment system built into an online enrollment software, like the example above.
 It gives parents the option to register online and pay fees all in one place.
-Choose simple online fee payment that doesn’t require staff to process payments anymore.
-Let parents pay the way they want with a secure online payment system.

 5) Enrolled or Waitlisted